pluralsight/guides/draft/front-end-javascript/polymer/intro/article.md

 It often helps in building a polymer application to 'think locally', meaning examine one element at a time in relation to it's sibling and parent elements.
 Another important mindset to have when working with Polymer is the 'composition' mindset.
 The 'composition' mindset allows you to think of how the elements really do represent building blocks in the context of the larger app.
-In browsers that support it, you can build in what's called the "shadowDOM" (see vocabulary below) to manipulate state and values which will be passed down to the "localDOM".
+In browsers that support it, you can build in what's called the "shadowDOM" (see below) to manipulate state and values which will be passed down to the "localDOM".

 The flow of data or passing of information from element to element is also required to create a robust Polymer webapp.
 We call this